 What is feline eosinophilic granuloma complex?

 Eosinophilic granulomas may also develop in the mouth, especially along the gums and palate, or on other areas of the body.
 When lesions form in other locations, they usually appear as bald patches with raised areas of reddened skin rather than an ulcer.
 These lesions are often called eosinophilic plaques.
 Common sites are the hind legs and the stomach.
-The lesions can be large and may be itchy, since the cat frequently licks and even bites at the affected site.
+The lesions can be large and may be itchy, as cats frequently lick and bite at the affected areas.

 How is eosinophilic granuloma complex diagnosed?

 Diagnosis starts with your cat's medical history and physical examination findings.

 To obtain a definitive diagnosis, your veterinarian may perform a fine needle aspiration (FNA).
 FNA involves taking a small needle with a syringe and suctioning a sample of cells directly from the lesion and placing them on a microscope slide.
 A veterinary pathologist then examines the slide under a microscope.

 A similar test is also sometimes performed by pressing a microscope slide against a suspected eosinophilic plaque.
 By examining the imprint under the microscope, numerous eosinophils (a type of white blood cell) may be visible.